nayeemmz/cmsc426Spring2021/hw1.md

   <div style="clear:both;"></div>
 </div>

-Please note that dataset 4 was generated using the same configuration as data set 1.
-So you could fine tune the regularization parameter, $$lambda$$, to reduce the errors w.r.t. the first data set which would help you validate your parameter tuning.
+Please note that dataset 5 was generated specifically to test overfitting and to fine tune the regularization parameter, $$lambda$$.
+Try, multiple values of $$lambda$$ to see its effect on overfitting.
 <a name='pro'></a>
 ### Problem Statement